Become a world class, versatile filmmaker

 Graduation takes place at the National Film Theatre at BFI Southbank where students will get to see their final films showcased on the big screen in front of invited family, friends and special guests.

-Upon successful completion of the LFA’s Filmmaking Diploma students have the opportunity to use their diploma qualification to progress onto an MA course at either Anglia Ruskin University or the University of Hertfordshire.
+Upon successful completion of the LFA’s Filmmaking Diploma students have the opportunity to use their diploma qualification to progress onto an MA course at either Anglia Ruskin University or the University of Derby.

 LFA Filmmaking Diploma is a multi-disciplinary hands-on course, designed to enable students to make creative decisions and receive constructive feedback in a safe, nurturing environment.
 Over three terms Filmmaking Diploma progresses naturally from a basic introduction to aesthetic and technical aspects of filmmaking to wider, more complex problems posed by film production.